Winston-Salem State Rams: Football

 Winston-Salem State played in the 2012 Division II National Championship football game on December 15, 2012.
 They lost, 35–7, to Valdosta State University, finishing the season, 14–1, the best of any historically black college/university.
 The team was led by head coach Connell Maynor and All-American quarterback Kameron Smith.

-The current home of the Winston-Salem State football team is Bowman Gray Stadium, which is also home to the NASCARs "longest-running weekly race track", as the stadium is a dual-use complex for both sports.
+The current home of the Winston-Salem State football team is Bowman Gray Stadium, which is also home to NASCAR's "longest-running weekly race track", as the stadium is a dual-use complex for both sports.